 When you submit your paper on the Philosophy of Science Editorial Manager website, the paper will be built as an Adobe PDF which you must view and approve.
 When you view the file, make sure that it has all figures, illustrations, references, footnotes and the bibliography.
 The submission will only be forwarded to the editor after you have approved the submitted files.

-Acceptable submission formats are determined by the Editorial Manger software.
+Acceptable submission formats are determined by the Editorial Manager software.
 Editorial Manager must be able to build an Adobe PDF from your files.
 You will be required to preview and approve the built file before the submission is complete.

-File formats must be Microsoft Word, TeX, or LaTeX.
+File formats must be PDF (for submission only), Microsoft Word, TeX, or LaTeX.
 If you are using TeX or LaTeX, please ensure that your source file can be compiled using only standard libraries.